terrabrasilis/terrabrasilis-deter-sync-amz/client-api/env-scripts/README.md

 # The tasks - Shell Scripts for JSON and SHP pre-generation

 There are two tasks here.
 A task to update the DETER release date every Friday and another to generate files like JSONs and Shapefiles every day.
-These files are delivery by one authentication-verified API.
+These files are delivery by one authentication-verified API called [file-delivery](https://github.com/Terrabrasilis/file-delivery).

 Defines the environment to run the shell scripts used for produce JSON and shapefiles after the data daily synchron of the DETER-B Project for Amazon and Cerrado Biomes.
 The files Json and Shapefile will be used by analysis dashboards and the default download tool at TerraBrasilis.